xinthose/Netplan-GUI/INSTALL.md

 ### Notes

+- if the name and location of your netplan configuration file is different than this: `/etc/netplan/01-network-manager-all.yaml`, change it in this file: `/var/www/html/netplan-gui/assets/rest/rest.py` >> variable: `NETPLAN`
+  - if the file is changed, you need to reboot the pm2 service
+    - `pm2 ls`  // find the ID of the app named "netplan-gui-rest"
+    - `pm2 restart #` // # is the ID just found
+- log files for the application can be viewed in your browser at <http://localhost/logs>
 - to find the MAC address for your network interfaces, run this command: `ifconfig`; your MAC address for the device will be the value for `ether`

 ```shell